 Click here to learn about these picks!

-Matthew Frankel owns shares of AT&T and HCP.
-Todd Campbell has no position in any of the stocks mentioned.
-His clients may have positions in the companies mentioned.
-Travis Hoium owns shares of AT&T and Verizon Communications.
-The Motley Fool owns shares of and recommends Verizon Communications.
-The Motley Fool recommends T-Mobile US.
+Sean Williams has no position in any of the stocks mentioned.
+Timothy Green owns shares of AT&T. Tyler Crowe owns shares of MPLX LP and Walt Disney.
+The Motley Fool owns shares of and recommends Netflix and Walt Disney.
 The Motley Fool has a disclosure policy.